bigchaindb/bigchaindb-driver/README.rst

 Install
 ----------

+The instructions below were tested on Ubuntu 16.04 LTS.
+They should also work on other Linux distributions and on macOS.
+The driver might work on Windows as well, but we do not guarantee it.
+We recommend to set up (e.g. via Docker on Windows) an Ubuntu VM there.

 We recommend you use a virtual environment to install and update to the latest stable version using `pip` (or `pip3`):

 .. code-block:: text